bbauska/zombiePolitics/README.md

-win the hearts and minds of the general public and to build a power base capable of eliminating those public spaces, spheres, and institutions that nourish and sus­ tain what Samuel Huntington would later call (in a 1975 study on the "governabil­ ity of democracies" by the Trilateral Commission) an "excess of democracy."5
+win the hearts and minds of the general public and to build a power base capable of eliminating those public spaces, spheres, and institutions that nourish and sus­ tain what Samuel Huntington would later call (in a 1975 study on the "governabil­ ity of democracies" by the Trilateral Commission) an "excess of democracy."5</p>

-Central to such efforts was Powell’s insistence that conservatives nourish a new gen­ eration of scholars who would inhabit the university and function as public intel­ lectuals actively shaping the direction of policy issues.
+<p>Central to such efforts was Powell’s insistence that conservatives nourish a new gen­
+eration of scholars who would inhabit the university and function as public intel­ lectuals actively shaping the direction of policy issues.
 He also advocated the creation of a conservative speaker’s bureau, staffed by scholars capable of evaluat­